george-pov/YTSkedy/docs/api/configuration.md

 1. `AzureStorage:CalendarEventsTableName`
 2. Default: `CalendarEvents`

-The host registers separate keyed table clients for templates, platforms, and platform publications, each with its own table name lookup and the same connection string lookup above:
+The host registers separate keyed table clients for templates, platforms, platform publications, and application settings, each with its own table name lookup and the same connection string lookup above:

 1. `AzureStorage:TemplatesTableName`, default `Templates`.
 2. `AzureStorage:PlatformsTableName`, default `Platforms`.
 3. `AzureStorage:PlatformPublicationsTableName`, default `PlatformPublications`.
+4. `AzureStorage:ApplicationSettingsTableName`, default `ApplicationSettings`.

+The `ApplicationSettings` table stores application-owned settings such as the current event text fields list.
+It is not an Azure Functions host settings table and must not contain OAuth secrets, access tokens, refresh tokens, API keys, or user-specific local configuration.

 ## Function Authorization